 The Marion County Sheriff’s Citizens Academy and Partnership (CAP) program, a free 12-week educational course about the operations of the Sheriff’s Office, is accepting applications for the fall course.
 The class will be offered at three locations.

-- The Marion County Sheriff’s Office will host a Tuesday evening class from 6-8 p.m. beginning August 27, 2013.
+- The Marion County Sheriff’s Office will host a Tuesday evening class from 6-8:30 p.m. beginning August 25, 2015.
 The class will be held at MCSO Central Operations, 3300 NW 10 Street, Ocala in the Multipurpose Conference Room.
-To register, contact Carolyn Fender at 352-368-3551 or CFender@marionso.com
+To register for this class, email Jenifer Lowe at JLowe@marionso.com or call 352-368-3598.

-All students must complete the application form found on marionso.com.
+All students must complete the application form found below.

 During the program, MCSO staff will highlight all units within the Sheriff’s Office, giving citizens an in-depth understanding of what the agency is doing for the community.
 Each week will focus on a different aspect of the agency, personnel, equipment, policies, procedures and overall function.
 Students will have an opportunity to view specialty unit equipment, hear from experts in the field of law enforcement, investigations, corrections and prosecution.
-After graduation, students will be offered an exclusive chance to obtain their concealed weapons license through a firearms safety course instructed by Sheriff Chris Blair.
+After graduation, students will be offered an exclusive chance to obtain their concealed weapons license through a firearms safety course taught by licensed firearms instructors.